Nutlope/uploader/README.md

 # Minimilistic Uploader

-A simple Next.js app that uploads a PDF using ByteScale.
+A simple Next.js app that uploads a PDF using Bytescale.

 ## Instructions